Reinforcement learning with learned gadgets to tackle hard quantum problems on real hardware: Discussion

 In this paper, we have shown how to learn reusable components from different regimes for efficiently building quantum circuits that solve some given problems.
 Instead of considering a single specific problem, we start from a trivial regime and gradually tackle the harder one.
-By finding the ground state in the low transverse field regime, we discover sequences of gates that are recurrent, and we can extract them as gadgets and use them to extend the action space of subsequent iterations.
+By finding the ground state in the low transverse field regime, we discover sequences of recurrent gates, and we can extract them as gadgets and use them to extend the action space of subsequent iterations.
 This proves to be very effective because it largely reduces the required depth of the circuit at the cost of a slightly increased breadth of the search.
 In other words, the extracted gates serve as a data-driven inductive bias for solving the given class of problems.

 In terms of shortcomings of our approach, the main overhead to consider is the necessity of performing multiple iterations.
-In particular, it is important that the target class of problems has a structure with different degrees of difficulty: if the problem is too difficult, the reinforcement learning agent does not receive any signal, it will only learn to produce random circuits and the extracted gates will not be necessarily useful.
+In particular, it is important that the target class of problems has a structure with different degrees of difficulty: if the problem is too difficult, the reinforcement learning agent does not receive any signal, it will only learn to produce random circuits, and the extracted gates will not necessarily be useful.
 On the other hand, if one regime is trivial and the other one is too hard, there is a low chance of generalization.
-Also, to extend the actions of the reinforcement learning agent multiple approaches are possible.
+A strict separation of regimes is not necessary, though, as long as we provide batches of problems that include different ranges of difficulty, our algorithm may be able to bootstrap.
+Also, to extend the actions of the reinforcement learning agent, multiple approaches are possible.
 In our example, we reinitialized the agent after extending the action space.
-However, smarter approaches, for example by just adding extra output neurons at the last layer of the policy, associating them to the added gadgets, may allow starting from the previous policy, while adding a small bias to encourage the exploration of the new action.
+However, smarter approaches, for example, by just adding extra output neurons at the last layer of the policy, associating them with the added gadgets, may allow starting from the previous policy while adding a small bias to encourage the exploration of the new action.